JoseRMorales/OpenSurplusManager/README.md

 - [ ] Better catching of exceptions
 - [ ] Better logging
 - [ ] Protect some attributes from being changed from core
+- [ ] Maybe setup integrations via config.yaml instead of looking for all the folders in the integrations folder